Engineer visa routes in Japan

 What this means for engineers

-Of the 3 Japan routes that commonly fit engineers, 3 need a sponsoring employer and 0 do not, and 2 can lead to permanent residence.
+Of the 3 Japan routes that commonly fit engineers, 3 need a sponsoring employer and 0 do not, 2 have confirmed permanent residence mapping.
 Some engineering disciplines are regulated or need a skills assessment for migration purposes, so check whether Japan requires one for your field before you apply.

 The most-used skilled route into Japan overall is the Highly Skilled Professional (HSP) Visa, which also fits many engineers — it is included below.